Should I Join a Student Organization?

 Debate, Fight, Enmity, Until Theatrics

-Not infrequently in an organization there will be differences of opinion that will lead to debates, fights, and even hostility.
-Not only that, sometimes there will be skits in the organization for certain reasons.
-But this is not absolutely a bad thing, yes, this is what can make you a more mature individual, learn to deal with problems, solve problems, deal with the nature of different people.
+Not infrequently in an organization, there will be differences of opinion that will lead to debates, fights, and even hostility.
+Not only that but sometimes there will be skits in the organization for certain reasons.
+But this is not absolutely a bad thing, yes, this is what can make you a more mature individual, learn to deal with problems, solve problems, and deal with the nature of different people.
 This is the real knowledge that you can absorb in the organization.

 Early Information About Lectures

 When you join a student organization, you will usually get information first compared to other students who do not join the organization.
 This is because usually members of the organization often deal with faculty or university officials.

 You need to know, student organizations are different from communities.
 The community is usually a collection of students with the same interests, for example, the graphic design community, the programming community or the English community.

 Well, that's a little information that I can convey for those of you who are confused about joining an organization or becoming a butterfly student.

 Remember, you don't have to join an organization if you can't and it will interfere with your college activities.
 Especially if you study while working.